Let’s talk about how to have a healthy mentality

 1. Meditate

-Meditating helps to maintain mental focus, reduces stress, and promotes inner tranquility.
+Meditating helps to maintain mental focus, reduce stress, and promote inner peace.
 According to recent research, meditating can cause your brain to physically change for the better.

 2. Believe that you’re the one who designs your life